-It has been nearly ten years since the 5th Edition of Computer Networks: A Systems Approach was published.
+It has been nearly ten years since the fifth edition of Computer Networks: A Systems Approach was published.
 Much has changed in that time, most notably, the explosion of the cloud and smartphone apps onto the scene.
-In many ways, this is reminiscent of the dramatic affect the Web was having on the Internet when we published the 1st Edition of the book in 1996.
+In many ways, this is reminiscent of the dramatic effect the Web was having on the Internet when we published the first edition of the book in 1996.

-The 6th Edition adapts to the times, but keeps the Systems Approach as its north star.
-In broad strokes, we updated this new edition in three main ways:
+The sixth edition adapts to the times, but keeps the Systems Approach as its North Star.
+In broad strokes, we update and improve this new edition in four main ways:

-We refreshed the examples to reflect the current state of the world.
+- We refresh the examples to reflect the current state of the world.
 This includes deleting anachronisms (e.g., dial-up modem), using popular applications (e.g., Netflix, Spotify) to motivate the problems being addressed, and updating the numbers to represent the state-of-the-art technology (e.g., 10-Gbps Ethernet).

-We emphasize a historical perspective, connecting the dots between the original research that led to the development of technologies like multicast, real-time video streaming, and quality-of-service, and now-familar cloud applications like GoToMeeting, Netflix, and Spotify.
-This is in keeping with our emphasis on the design process and not just the end result, which is especially important today since so much the Internet is now available primarily in proprietary commercial products.
+- We connect the dots between the original research that led to the development of technologies like multicast, real-time video streaming, and quality-of-service, and the now-familiar cloud applications like Zoom, Netflix, and Spotify.
+This is in keeping with our emphasis on the design process and not just the end result, which is especially important today since so much of the Internet’s functionality is primarily delivered by proprietary commercial services.

-We place the Internet in the broader context of the Cloud, and just as importantly, in the context of the commerial forces that are shaping the Internet and Cloud.
-This has minimal impact on the technical details presented throughout the book, but it is discussed in a new Broader Perspective section at the end of each chapter.
-We hope one side-effect of this discussion is to foster an appreciation for the Internet's continuous evolution, and the opportunity for innovation it represents.
+- We place the Internet in the broader context of the Cloud, and just as importantly, in the context of the commercial forces that are shaping the Cloud.
+This has minimal impact on the technical details presented throughout the book, but it is discussed in a new Perspective section at the end of each chapter.
+We hope one side-effect of this discussion is to foster an appreciation for the Internet’s continuous evolution, and the opportunity for innovation this represents.

-More specifically, the 6th Edition includes the following major changes:
+More specifically, the sixth edition includes the following major changes:

-- New Section 1.6 introduces the recurring Cloudification theme.
+- New Perspective Section in Chapter 1 introduces the recurring Cloudification theme.

 - New Section 2.8 describes the Access Network, including Passive Optical Networks (PON) and 5G’s Radio Access Networks (RAN).

-- New Section 3.5 describes VXLANs and the role of overlays in the Cloud.
+- New Perspective Section in Chapter 3 describes virtual network overlays, VXLAN, and the role of overlays in the Cloud.

-- New Section 4.5 describes how the Cloud impacts the Internet's structure.
+- New Perspective Section in Chapter 4 describes how the Cloud impacts the Internet’s structure.